visclos/react-training-todolist/README.md

 App.tsx should not have the responsibility to iterate over the tasks.
 Create an intermediate component `TasksList.tsx` that does that and display each task using the Task component.
 All the iteration logic should be transferred to the TasksList component and App.tsx should just call the TasksList component.
 And yes, the TasksList component should take a prop ;)

-Checkpoint: after this step, the App.tsx should only could 3 components:
+Checkpoint: after this step, the App.tsx should only contain 3 components:
 - `Header.tsx` that takes a prop `title`
 - `TasksList`that takes one prop
 - `TaskFormModal` as it was at the beginning of the exercise.

 ### The most used React hook : useState

 The "+" button should open the `TaskFormModal.tsx`.
-This component will be used to :
+This component will be used to:
 - create a new task
 - edit an existing task